mspnp/iaas-landing-zone-baseline/01-prerequisites.md

    The subscription used in this deployment cannot be a [free account](https://azure.microsoft.com/free); it must be a standard EA, pay-as-you-go, or Visual Studio benefit subscription.
 This is because the resources deployed here are beyond the quotas of free subscriptions.

+   This subscription is expected to NOT be an actual Azure landing zone workload subscription.
+This ideally would be deployed within a sandbox subscription offered by your organization, as long as it meets the following requirements.

    > :warning: The user or service principal initiating the deployment process _must_ have the following minimal set of Azure Role-Based Access Control (RBAC) roles:
    >
    > * [Contributor role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) is _required_ at the subscription level to have the ability to create resource groups and perform deployments.